Baijnath, Uttarakhand

-Baijnath is a small town on the banks of the Gomati river in the Bageshwar district in Kumaon division of Uttarakhand, India.
+Baijnath is a small town on the banks of the Gomati River in the Bageshwar district in Kumaon division of Uttarakhand, India.
 The place is most noted for its ancient temples, which have been recognized as Monuments of National Importance by the Archaeological Survey of India in Uttarakhand.
-Baijnath has been selected as one of the four places to be connected by the 'Shiva Heritage Circuit' in Kumaon, under the Swadesh Darshan Scheme of the Government of India.
+Baijnath has been selected as one of the four places to be connected by the Shiva Heritage Circuit in Kumaon, under the Swadesh Darshan Scheme of the Government of India.

 Baijnath, then known as Kartikeyapura, was the seat of the Katyuri kings who ruled over an area consisting of combined parts of Garhwal and Kumaun in modern-day state of Uttarakhand, India and Doti in Modern day Nepal.

 History

 The first permanent settlement of the area was a town named Karvirpur or Karbirpur.
-The ruins of this town were used by Katyuri King Narsingh Deo to establish his capital in the area.
-Baijnath remained the capital of Katyuri Dynasty, who ruled the area from 7th-13th century AD., it was then known as Kartikeyapura.
-The katyuri kingdom then consisted of combined parts of Garhwal and Kumaun in modern-day state of Uttarakhand, India and Doti in Modern day Nepal.
+The ruins of this town were used by Katyuri king Asanti Deo to establish his capital in the area.

+According to the local legends king Asanti Deo left Joshimath because of a curse given by Narsingh, while according to geologists the main reason was several natural disasters such as landslides.
+Baijnath remained the capital of Katyuri Dynasty, who ruled the area from 7th-13th century AD., when it was known as Kartikeyapura.
+The Katyuri kingdom then consisted of combined parts of Garhwal and Kumaun in the modern-day states of Uttarakhand, India and Doti, Nepal.